domaschh/domaschblog/src/content/blog/typeornottype.md

 ## Static typing

 The process of statically type-checking a program on the other hand means performing the analysis during compile time instead of runtime and prohibiting faulty programs from even starting.
-The example from above would fail to compile and run if I hadn't made myvar a subtype of iterator#footnote[Subtyping describes the relationship between multiple types where one can be freely exchanged for the other.
-Because String can be thought of as an iterator of characters it can therefore also be used as both a String and iterator].
+The example from above would fail to compile and run if I hadn't made myvar a subtype of iterator.
+> Subtyping describes the relationship between multiple types where one can be freely exchanged for the other.
+Because String can be thought of as an iterator of characters it can therefore also be used where generic iterators are expected

 Often but not always the term strongly typed goes hand in hand with statically typed language.
 Without the help of type inference an automatic type detection of variables based on the composition of expressions that already have a well-defined type it is the job of the programmer to specify the correct type.
 In cases where the programmer isn't well acquainted with the exact rules of the language, this can pose a real challenge as the code must strictly conform to the exact set of rules expected by the compiler.
 Having to spell out the exact type definitions can lead to extreme cases like this where the actual thing the code tries to convey is much simpler than the verbose syntax that one has to read.[^15]